 It often happens, however, that animal advocates prefer a certain strategy over other alternatives primarily on the basis of its expected impact on the animals who are living in the present or will live in the immediate future.
 That is, they are not making an estimation of what will be the best whole history.

 This occurs because we have a tendency to consider that what will happen immediately is more important than what will happen further in time.
 As a result, the interests of those who will live later end up being considered less important, or are not considered at all.

 Is this view correct?
 The fact is that sentient animals don’t suffer more or less because of the year or century they live in.
-The harms they suffer are as real for those who came into existence in 2018 as they were for those who were alive in in 1978.
-And they will be as real as the harms suffered by those who will come into existence in 2058.1
+The harms they suffer are as real for those who died in 2018 as they were for those who died in 1978.
+And they will be as real as the harms suffered by those who will die in 2058.1

 This differential attitude towards someone’s interests depending on time is an instance of a cognitive bias.
 It’s a type of temporal bias.
 Temporal biases affect our appraisal of the importance that something had, has, or will have because of the time of its occurrence.

 It may be argued, of course, that the time at which something good or bad happens may be relevant if it is something that causes other good or bad things to take place afterwards.
 If a bad event makes things worse from the moment it happens, then it’s better if it takes place as late as possible.
 Events like that would be part of the evidence considered in determining what would be the best whole history.
 However, apart from such considerations, the fact that something happens on Tuesday or Thursday, or in one century or another, is irrelevant when assessing how good or bad it is.